yenertuz/scripts/README.md

 * create a webpack.config file whose entry point is entry.jsx
 * create entry.jsx
 * try to git add, commit and push

+#### Requirements

+* linux like system that has basic bash binaries
+* nodejs, php, git, a color terminal, an internet connection